mulle-concurrent/mulle-concurrent/README.md

 # mulle-concurrent

+📶 A lock- and wait-free hashtable (and an array too), written in C

 **mulle-concurrent** is a library for lock- and wait-free data structures.
 Wait-freeness is a desirable property for "hotly" contested data structures in multi-threaded environments.